rscopes/rescope/readme.md

         static state   = {items:[]};
         apply(currentDatas, {items, AppState:{todoUrl}}, {AppState:{todoListId}}){
             // do some async :
-            // this.wait()
+            // this.wait("downloading") // wait 1 task nammed "downloading", do not propag until "downloading" is released (so you always know whats going on)
             // API.get todoUrl then
             //     - push it ( this.push({items:newItems}) )
-            //     - this.release() // truely propag the pushed data if the store don't wait something else
+            //     - this.release("downloading") // truely propag the pushed data if the store don't wait something else

             return currentDatas;// return sync store data value }